 About Maria Golarz

-Maria provided comprehensive legal research and strategic advice at Legal Aid Ontario for over six years before joining Lam Family Law.
-She has experience dealing with all areas of family and child protection law, and has litigated on behalf of clients at various levels of court.
-She also contributes to LexisNexis’ Practical Guidance on family law issues.
+• Maria has been providing legal advice and research-related services to other family law lawyers since 2013.
+Before joining Lam Family Law, she provided comprehensive legal research and strategic advice on family law and child protection issues at Legal Aid Ontario for over six years.
+She has experience dealing with all areas of family and child protection law, with a particular interest in parenting and support, and has litigated on behalf of clients at various levels of court.

-Maria is a dedicated advocate, committed to delivering the best law and strategy for your case.
+Maria is a skilled researcher and dedicated advocate, committed to delivering the best law and strategy for your case.

 About Rebecca Winninger

-Rebecca has practiced family law exclusively since she was called to the bar in 2014.
+• Rebecca has practiced family law exclusively since she was called to the bar in 2014.
 She worked at family law firms in downtown Toronto and Oshawa, and represented clients in courts throughout the GTA.
+She has experience dealing with all areas of family law, with a particular interest in property issues, domestic contracts, and parentage issues.

 Before pursuing family law, Rebecca held a number of research-intensive positions.
 While attending the University of Toronto Faculty of Law, she worked as a research assistant, and summered at the Office of the Children’s Lawyer.
 Rebecca graduated as the silver medallist and clerked at the Court of Appeal for Ontario.